 Radcliffe Camera

-This circular library is probably considered by most locals and visitors as “the very centre of Oxford”.
+This circular Radcliffe Camera Library is probably considered by most locals and visitors as “the very center of Oxford.”
 It was built in 1749 by James Gibbes and has an Edwardian Palladian style.
 Although it appears to have three stores from the outside, it’s actually one main floor.
 This floor is divided into different bays separated by Corinthian columns.
 Today, the Radcliffe Camera holds over 600,000 books.
 It’s open to students but not to the public.

-Although you also won’t be able to cross this bridge (unless you are a Hertford College student), you can still admire its beauty from the street level.
+Although you also won’t be able to cross the Bridge of Sighs (unless you are a Hertford College student), you can still admire its beauty from the street level.
 The bridge was built in 914 by Sir Thomas Jackson and received its name because it looks like its homonym in Venice.
 The geometrical concept is also inspired by Archimedes in the 3rd Century BC (the area of the parabolic segment is 4/3 of an inscribed triangle).

 The Sheldonian Theatre is where graduation ceremonies are held (they have been for hundreds of years).
 It was designed by Christopher Wren, who used an impressive geometrical grid pattern for its ceiling.
 If you get a chance to go into the building, don’t miss the 32 oil-on-canvas panels telling the story of Truth, Arts, and Sciences (who are kicking ignorance out of the University).